 While Scout.com ranked him the 22nd prospect in Georgia, Rivals.com put him 34th on their own list.
 In that same year, Thomas received scholarship offers from Georgia Tech and Duke but chose Georgia Tech over Duke.
 He was redshirted for the 2006 season.
 The next season, he played in all the team’s thirteen games, starting ten.
 He recorded thirty-five for five hundred and fifty-eight yards and became the second man on the team to achieve such a feat after Greg Smith.

-Demaryius Thomas’ prowess would see him named to the All-Atlantic Coast Conference (ACC) first team as well getting an All-America honorable mention by The Sporting News as a freshman.
+Demaryius Thomas’ prowess would see him named to the All-Atlantic Coast Conference (ACC) first team as well getting an All-America honourable mention by The Sporting News as a freshman.
 During his junior season, he had a season breakthrough of forty-eight receptions for 1,154 yards and 8 touchdowns, this record earned him First-team All-ACC honors.
 After this season, he declared for the NFL Draft ending his collegiate career with a total of one hundred and twenty catches for 2,339 yards and fourteen touchdowns.

 Also Read About: Brock Osweiler Biography, Career Stats, Wife, Salary and Net Worth